 At that point, my friend says, while giggling, something along the lines of “What even is this experience?
 I don’t even know what it is that I am experiencing.”

-To which I responded “well, it is perhaps the quintessential religious excited at the foundations of Western thought” and went on to explain the history of the Eleusinian Mysteries and its role in the very civilization we are a part of.
+To which I responded “well, it is perhaps the quintessential religious experience at the foundations of Western thought” and went on to explain the history of the Eleusinian Mysteries and its role in the very civilization we are a part of.
 This was is a history that I learned on behalf of this episode’s guest, Dr. Bruce Damer: scientist, storyteller, luminary.

 From his website: “Bruce Frederick Damer, Ph.D. (born 31 January 1962) is a Canadian-American multidisciplinary scientist, designer, and author.
 Dr. Bruce Damer collaborates with colleagues developing and testing a new model for the origin of life on Earth and in the design of spacecraft architectures to provide a viable path for expansion of human civilization beyond the Earth.”

 This man’s resume is extensive and beautiful.
 From helping to lay the foundations for multi-user digital interfaces in the early 90s, to designing spaceships for NASA, to bringing forth what is “perhaps the first “end-to-end” model proposed for life’s origins.”
 Not only that but he is also a strong, public supporter of the counter-cultural movement.
 Once personal friends, with Terence McKenna, Bruce is an incredible storyteller and has come on the show for this special 2-part episode to share the story of the origins of life on planet earth—from start dust through the primordial soup and first homo sapiens all the way to dropping LSD at transformational music festivals.